TIBCOSoftware/tp-helm-charts/docs/workshop/gke/cluster-setup/README.md

 dp-config-es-user-apps-index-template        110d
 ```

-Use the following command to verify successful creation of Indices
+Use the following command to verify successful creation of indices

 ```bash
 kubectl  get -n elastic-system Indices